+What makes the Havanese a rare breed is their interesting history which stretches as far back as the 16th century.
+This delightful dog was brought to Cuba by the Spaniards and gifted to the families of wealthy businessmen, as a persuasive way to establish trading relationships.
+These companions became quite popular among the affluent set and taken back by visitors to England.
+Nevertheless, the Havanese roots were in Cuba with the dog becoming the national dog of Cuba.
 Eventually, it was possible for all families to own the breed and he became a working dog of sorts.
-It is said that he was used to herd chickens and as a watch dog.
-Probably due to the Havanese being alert by nature, he was also considered a guardian of the children as the families worked the farms.
+It is said that he was used to herd chickens and as a watchdog.
+Probably due to the Havanese being alert by nature, he was also considered a guardian of the children as families worked the farms.

+Highly trainable due to their exceptional intelligence, the breed has also entertained folks at the circus.
 Once close to disappearing forever due to unrest during the Cuban Exodus; the breed was lovingly preserved and brought back from the brink of extinction by an American breeder, Dorothy Goodale of Colorado.